 Haus der Energie, EAM Kassel

+"The headquarters of the energy generating company Energie-Aktiengessellschaft Mitteldeutschland, in Kassel, the city famous for its art, was designed by Bieling & Bieling and von Gerkan, Marg & Partners of Hamburg.
+This building incorporates a Brian Clarke artwork along the whole of the north-facing wall: the whole of the road-facing wall is made up of Clarke's glass.
 Clarke's first proposal of the connected entrance hall, which is a huge and light filled three-storey space was also with substantial colour.
 Through a series of carefully orchestrated stages he finally settled on a proposal for the removal of the field of colour in favour of white opalescent glass. like milky water.
 Though transparent, this material acts like a gentle filter of gossamer.
-The central areas are again left clear, creating the impression of a series of arcades echoing directly the opposite wall of the entrance hall." – Kenneth Powell in the book Architectural Artist.
+The central areas are again left clear, creating the impression of a series of arcades echoing directly the opposite wall of the entrance hall." – Kenneth Powell in the monograph Brian Clarke: Architectural Artist.